-PHED 2295 Sport Administration Internship I
+PHED 2295 Credits Sport Administration Internship I

-This course is comprised of approved on the job supervised work experience in the field of Physical Education, Recreation, Coaching and Sport Management.
-Responsibilities and duties will be comprised of 75% within the administrative area of an approved position within the individual's desired area.
-Duties to be determined through the direct supervisor of the internship and approved by the internship director.
-(Prerequisites: Coaching Diploma, Physical Education, Recreation of Sport Management majors.
+This course is comprised of approved on the job supervised work experience in the field of Coaching, Officiating or Physical Education.
+Responsibilities and duties will be comprised within the administrative or direct contact areas of an approved position within the individual's desired area.
+(Prerequisites: Coaching Diploma, Physical Education majors.
 Successful completion of 90% of program course work.
 Registration based on Internship Director approval).
 (3 C).

-PHED 2296 Sport Administration Internship II
+PHED 2296 Credits Sport Administration Internship II